wxcctechsummit/wxcclabguides/LTRCCT-3001/4_TaskBot_Flow.md

     >
       ---

-  - Drag 2 HTTP Request nodes into the flow above append conversaton
+  - Drag 2 HTTP Request nodes into the flow above append conversation
   - Connect the Green node edge from Branch to the first HTTP node and select Widget
   - Open the HTTP Request
-  - Click on Transacton Actions
+  - Click on Transaction Actions
     > Click Add Action
     >
     > Time: On-Enter